 GitHub integration is the process of connecting GitHub with one or more work management systems, CRMs, repositories, ERPs, cloud services, and other platforms.

-App-native connectors and third-party solutions make it possible to integrate apps and services, whether on your personal, organisation, or enterprise GitHub account.
+App-native connectors and third-party solutions make it possible to integrate apps and services, whether on your personal, organizational, or enterprise GitHub account.

 To get access to applications for GitHub integration, you can visit the GitHub Marketplace.